Skip to content

 Hundreds of thousands of federal employees are impacted by government shutdowns.
 Those who are expected to work do not receive pay until after the shutdown has ended.
 The employees are guaranteed back pay.
 Many employees are also at risk of being furloughed and would not be allowed to work (but would also receive back pay thanks to legislation passed in 2019).

-Some of the main groups of employees that could be impacted include active military members, federal law enforcement, federal transportation workers (such as air traffic controllers and TSA agents, but not SEPTA), national park employees, scientific researchers, and some health-care providers.
+Some of the main groups of employees who could be impacted include active military members, federal law enforcement, federal transportation workers (such as air traffic controllers and TSA agents, but not SEPTA), national park employees, scientific researchers, and some health-care providers.

 When would the government shut down?